DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 ### Create a secret to use the Entitled Registry

-1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software to get your entitlement key.
+1. To get your entitlement key, log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software .

-    In the **Container software library** tile, verify your entitlement on the **View library** page, and then go to **Get entitlement** key to retrieve the key.
+    In the **Container software library** tile, verify your entitlement on the **View library** page, and then go to **Get entitlement key**  to retrieve the key.

 2. Create a pull secret by running a `kubectl create secret` command.